BioInforCore-BCI/FinPipelines/README.md

 Software | Expected location on server
 --- | ---
-<a href="https://github.com/broadinstitute/picard/releases/tag/2.18.14">Picard tools</a> | The picard.jar file should be found in /data/home/$USER/Software
-<a href="https://software.broadinstitute.org/gatk/download/">Genome Analysis Toolkit</a> | symlink to latest GATK release called gatk-latest should be found in /data/home/$USER/Software.
-Make a symlink using ln -s /path/to/gatk gatk-latest
 <a href="https://github.com/Illumina/strelka/tree/master">Strelka</a> | Strelka root dir should be in /data/home/$USER/Software
 <a href="https://github.com/arq5x/lumpy-sv">Lumpy</a> | Lumpy root dir should be in /data/home/$USER/Software
 htseq-count | create a virtual environment in ~/envs/ called htseq-count and install htseq using pip